Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Results

-To assess whether \name can capture safety signals beyond drug combination contexts, we tested it on individual drugs by pairing each drug with itself as input. \name predictions correlate with established safety profiles for specific outcomes, such as liver injury (Drug-Induced Liver Injury, DILIrank)~\cite{Chen_2016_DILI}, cardiotoxicity (Drug-Induced Cardiotoxicity, DICTrank)~\cite{Qu_2023_DICT}, and QT prolongation (Drug-Induced QT Prolongation Atlas, DIQTA)~\cite{Li_2022_DIQTA} (Fig.~\ref{fig:figure_3}a-c, Supplementary Fig.~S4).
-This shows the capability of \name to identify clinical safety signals, even when applied to single drugs.
+To assess whether \name captures safety signals beyond combination contexts, we evaluate it on individual drugs by pairing each drug with itself. \name's predictions correlate with established safety profiles for liver injury (DILIrank)~\cite{Chen_2016_DILI}, cardiotoxicity (DICTrank)~\cite{Qu_2023_DICT}, and QT prolongation (DIQTA)~\cite{Li_2022_DIQTA} (Fig.~\ref{fig:figure_3}a-c; Supplementary Fig.~S4), indicating that \name surfaces clinically relevant single-drug risks from preclinical modalities.

-We used \name to examine a common mechanism of DDIs—shared transport mechanisms among drugs~\cite{Shi_2024_transportome, Galetin_2024_transporter_organ}.
-Membrane transporters play a crucial role in drug absorption, distribution, and elimination, and their shared use by multiple drugs can lead to significant DDIs.
-A comprehensive study by the International Transporter Consortium~\cite{international2010membrane} revealed that approximately 75\% of the top 200 prescribed drugs are substrates for at least one transporter, and many of these drugs interact with multiple transporters, creating a high potential for transporters to play a role in the governance of drug absorption and disposition and in mediating clinical DDI.
+We next examine a common mechanism of DDIs: shared transport mechanisms~\cite{Shi_2024_transportome, Galetin_2024_transporter_organ}.
+Membrane transporters influence absorption, distribution, and elimination, and shared transporter use can produce clinically meaningful interactions.
+Analysis by the International Transporter Consortium reported that about 75\% of the top 200 prescribed drugs are substrates of at least one transporter, with many engaging multiple transporters and therefore at higher potential for transporter-mediated DDI~\cite{international2010membrane}.

-Transporter-mediated DDIs~\cite{Shi_2024_transportome}, such as doxycycline's interactions with digoxin, warfarin, tacrolimus, and levetiracetam, are effectively captured by \name (Fig.~\ref{fig:figure_3}d).
-Specifically, \name assigned a very high normalized rank (prediction score ranked among all DrugBank drugs then normalized to [0,1], see Methods.~\ref{method:single_drug}), indicating a less favorable safety profile, to the doxycycline-tacrolimus pair and a moderately high rank to doxycycline-levetiracetam, despite neither pair being present in \name's dataset.
-Drugs that share transporters, enzymes, or carriers showed a significantly higher tendency for interaction in \name's predictions (Fig.~\ref{fig:figure_3}e).
-For drugs that share specific transporters, which the regulatory guidelines recommend for evaluation due to organ-specific safety risks\cite{Galetin_2024_transporter_organ}, \name also highlighted transporter-related safety events (Fig.~\ref{fig:figure_3}f).
-This accuracy underscores \name's potential as a tool for preemptively identifying risks for drug interactions early in drug development both from a clinical pharmacology perspective and in combination drug development.
+\name captures transporter-mediated DDIs, exemplified by doxycycline's interactions with digoxin, warfarin, tacrolimus, and levetiracetam (Fig.~\ref{fig:figure_3}d). \name assigns a high normalized rank (prediction score ranked among all drugs and normalized to [0,1]; Methods Sec.~\ref{method:single_drug}) to the doxycycline + tacrolimus pair and a moderately high rank to doxycycline + levetiracetam, despite neither pair appearing in \name's training data.